Bakonycsernye

-Bakonycsernye (Slovak: Čerňa) is a village in Fejér county, Hungary.
+Bakonycsernye (Slovak: Čerňa) is a village in Fejér County, Hungary.

 Bakonycsernye is located in the valley of the Gaja stream, at the northeastern edge of the Transdanubian range of mountains.
 The settlement stretches some five kilometres into the valley forming the present village, with a population of around 3300.
 Historians and linguists etymologically derive the name of the settlement from the Slavic word of ’cserny’, meaning ’black’.
 The anterior constituent, the word ’Bakony’ was added to the settlement's name in 1913, when administrative changes were introduced all over the country.
 Formerly the settlement had been registered as Csernye, by which it is still colloquially known.
 It was part of Veszprém County until April 1, 1956, the time, when the village was annexed to the Mór District of Fejér County.

 Archeological finds from the area indicate that it has been inhabited since as early as the New Stone and the Iron Ages, also indications it was a settlement of significance in the period of the Romans as well.
 The medieval Csernye was first mentioned in 1341.
 During the period of Otterman Conquest of Hungary, Csernye underwent a period of depopulated and its development was halted.
-Resettlement took place in several stages from 1724-26.
+Resettlement took place in several stages from 1724 to 1726.
 The new settlers were Slovaks from the counties of Nyitra and Zólyom of the Old Upper Hungary, who in addition to their mother tongue, the Slovak language, also brought with them new skills and occupations including the basics of forestry and viniculture.
 The local gentry in this period were the members of the Zichy family, who granted the inhabitants the free practice of their Lutheran religion and built a church and a school for the inhabitants of the village.
 The settlement prospered during this period and in 1730 the number of inhabitants numbered 300.
 The first stone church of the settlement was built in 1785.